131 private links

 Osquery is a multi-platform software, can be installed on Linux, Windows, MacOS, and FreeBSD.
 Osquery allows us to explore the operating system profile, performance, security and many more metrics by using SQL-based queries.

-is a command line tool that helps you to switch between different versions of commands in Unix-like systems.
+The alt is a command line tool that helps you to switch between different versions of commands in Unix-like systems.
 It is a simple, free, open source tool written in Rust programming language.

 (Sequel here: Blockchain is not only crappy technology but a bad vision for the future.)